afzalamu/afzalamu/README.md

 # Hello, I'm Afzal Malik.👋
 Welcome to my GitHub profile!
 I'm a passionate VLSI engineer with a love for designing and optimizing digital circuits and systems.
-My interests lie in both the analog and digital aspects of the VLSI domain, where I enjoy creating efficient and innovative solutions.
+My interests lie in both the analog and digital domains of VLSI, where I continually strive to innovate and improve.

 ### About Me
 - Name: Afzal Malik